Isaac Leeser: Career

-Young Leeser emigrated to America and arrived at Richmond, Virginia in May, 1824.
+Young Leeser emigrated to America and arrived at Richmond, Virginia in May 1824.
 His uncle, Zalma Rehiné (1757-1843), a respected merchant in that city, sent Leeser to a private school to learn English, but after ten weeks the school closed.
 Leeser worked in his uncle's counting-room for five years.
 He also assisted the hazzan by teaching religion on Saturdays and Sundays, as well as by defending Judaism in the public press when it was assailed.

 Philadelphia's Congregation Mikveh Israel

 In 1828, Leeser published a letter in the Richmond Whig which used Jewish history to respond to an anti-Semitic article in the London Quarterly.
 This attracted the attention of the Jewish communities of Richmond as well as Philadelphia.
 About that time Abraham Israel Keys, who had served as hazzan of Congregation Mikveh Israel in Philadelphia for four years, died.
 Leeser accepted the congregation's invitation to serve as his successor, although several previous hazzans had been Sephardic Jews while he was an Ashkenazi Jew.
 Six years later, he discussed his rationale in a letter to Rabbi Solomon Hirschell of London: "Knowing my own want of proper qualification, I would never have consented to serve, if others more fitting in point of standing, information, or other qualities had been here; but this not being the case (as is proved by there being yet two congregations at least in this country without a regular hazzan), I consented to serve."

 In August, 1829, Leeser arrived in Philadelphia with the manuscript of his first book (The Jews and the Mosaic Law).
 He also brought fresh ideas about his new job.
 Until that time, a hazzan in America mostly led the congregation in Hebrew prayers, and Rev. Keys had been known for his fine voice.
 Leeser was aware however that Rev. Gershom Mendes Seixas, the synagogue's first rabbi and congregation founder had delivered sermons in English on occasion, as had Rev. Solomon Nunes Carvalho.
 Leeser knew that in Hamburg, Rabbi Gotthold Salomon had broken new ground by delivering a sermon in German.
 Preaching in German soon became the norm in Reform synagogues, and even some conservative rabbis, such as Isaac Bernays, had begun to deliver sermons in the vernacular.
 Leeser helped to transform the lectern into the pulpit.

-On June 2, 1830, Leeser delivered his first English sermon.
+On June 2, 1830, Leeser became known for one of the earliest American sermons delivered in English.
+He clashed with the synagogue's lay leaders over pay and a lifetime contract.
 Thereafter he preached with regularity, though on sufferance only, until June 18, 1843, when the congregation formally accepted the sermon as regular.
 Leeser's practice of delivering sermons on a regular basis was ultimately adopted by American congregations, and preaching became one of the standard duties of Jewish clergymen.